ftrias/jyserver/README.md

 print(v)
 ```

-Surprisinly, this will always return 10 no matter what `var1` is initially.
-This is because the assignment `v = self.js.var1` returns a Javascript object and not the actual value.
+Surprisinly, this will always return `10` no matter what `var1` is initially.
+This is because the assignment `v = self.js.var1` returns a Javascript object
-The object is sent to the browser to be evaluated
+and not the actual value.
+The object is sent to the browser to be evaluated only
-only when it is used by an operation.
-Every time you use `v`, it will be sent to
+when it is used by an operation.
+Every time you use `v` in an operation, it will
-the browser for evaluation.
-Thus, it provides a live link to the data.
+be sent to the browser for evaluation.
+Thus, it provides a live link to the
+data.

-This can be changed by calling `v = self.js.var1.eval()`, casting it or performing some operation.
+This can be changed by calling `v = self.js.var1.eval()`, casting it or
+performing some operation.

 ## Installation